- Our Irrigation Symbols Drawing

 When you run a schedule “By Group," the system will require a Schedule Symbol that relates to the options of grouping as applies to each manufacturer's requirements.
 Thus, in the case of 8’ radius spray heads, Rain Bird 1800 will require a group that lists four nozzles: Q, T, H, and F, whereas Toro 570 will require a group with six nozzles: Q, T, H, TT, TQ, and F. Each radius can have several options for schedule symbols, which appear to the side of the radius heads on the drawing.

-Our Irrigation Symbols Drawing contains several "symbol families" for spray symbols.
-Each family includes a number of related irrigation symbols.
+Our Irrigation Symbols Drawing contains several "symbol families" for each type of irrigation equipment.
+Each family includes a number of related irrigation symbols, which will have a different structure, appearance, and organization particular to each equipment type.

 Our irrigation symbols were sized to fit into the space provided for them, along with at least a small length of pipe.
 This feature is especially critical for the smaller-diameter spray heads.
 We've sized our symbols with the following scales in mind: